auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 Morality is a strategy; it is a way of planning actions to achieve goals.
 The best moral strategies are dependent on the environment.
 The most basic moralities must meet survival needs.
 If a survival strategy leads to extinction, then the belief system of that morality will literally die out.

-"When anthropologists like Richard Shweder and Alan Fiske survey moral concerns across the globe, they find that a few themes keep popping up from amid the diversity.
+> "When anthropologists like Richard Shweder and Alan Fiske survey moral concerns across the globe, they find that a few themes keep popping up from amid the diversity.
 People everywhere, at least in some circumstances and with certain other folks in mind, think it’s bad to harm others and good to help them.
 They have a sense of fairness: that one should reciprocate favors, reward benefactors and punish cheaters.
 They value loyalty to a group, sharing and solidarity among its members and conformity to its norms.
 They believe that it is right to defer to legitimate authorities and to respect people with high status.
 And they exalt purity, cleanliness and sanctity while loathing defilement, contamination and carnality.

-The exact number of themes depends on whether you’re a lumper or a splitter, but Haidt counts five — harm, fairness, community (or group loyalty), authority and purity — and suggests that they are the primary colors of our moral sense.
+>The exact number of themes depends on whether you’re a lumper or a splitter, but Haidt counts five — harm, fairness, community (or group loyalty), authority and purity — and suggests that they are the primary colors of our moral sense.
 Not only do they keep reappearing in cross-cultural surveys, but each one tugs on the moral intuitions of people in our own culture.

-...
+> ...

-All this brings us to a theory of how the moral sense can be universal and variable at the same time.
+> All this brings us to a theory of how the moral sense can be universal and variable at the same time.
 The five moral spheres are universal, a legacy of evolution.
 But how they are ranked in importance, and which is brought in to moralize which area of social life — sex, government, commerce, religion, diet and so on — depends on the culture.

-Many of the flabbergasting practices in faraway places become more intelligible when you recognize that the same moralizing impulse that Western elites channel toward violations of harm and fairness (our moral obsessions) is channeled elsewhere to violations in the other spheres.
+> Many of the flabbergasting practices in faraway places become more intelligible when you recognize that the same moralizing impulse that Western elites channel toward violations of harm and fairness (our moral obsessions) is channeled elsewhere to violations in the other spheres.
 Think of the Japanese fear of nonconformity (community), the holy ablutions and dietary restrictions of Hindus and Orthodox Jews (purity), the outrage at insulting the Prophet among Muslims (authority).
 In the West, we believe that in business and government, fairness should trump community and try to root out nepotism and cronyism.
 In other parts of the world this is incomprehensible — what heartless creep would favor a perfect stranger over his own brother?

-The ranking and placement of moral spheres also divides the cultures of liberals and conservatives in the United States.
+> The ranking and placement of moral spheres also divides the cultures of liberals and conservatives in the United States.
 Many bones of contention, like homosexuality, atheism and one-parent families from the right, or racial imbalances, sweatshops and executive pay from the left, reflect different weightings of the spheres.
 In a large Web survey, Haidt found that liberals put a lopsided moral weight on harm and fairness while playing down group loyalty, authority and purity.
 Conservatives instead place a moderately high weight on all five.
 It’s not surprising that each side thinks it is driven by lofty ethical values and that the other side is base and unprincipled."

-- The Moral Instinct, Steven Pinker, 2008
+-- The Moral Instinct, Steven Pinker, 2008

 (Notice how the moral spheres **compress**, unite, and explain moral behavior?)

+What societies consider virtues reflect the values evolved by the society according to its environment and time.
+We would expect to see certain virtues given a particular time with environmental pressures.

+Many ethical theories like Utilitarianism emphasize certain conscious states over others.
+Pleasure and happiness are desirable while pain and suffering are not.
+On an objective level, emotions are patterns of activities in our bodies and brains giving rise to conscious states and a sense of subjectivity.

+An emotion is like a color.
+Colors have patterns of waves and frequencies of light.
+Emotions are patterns in the body and brain.
+Is it clear which color is morally correct?
+Does the question make sense?
+Is purple an objectively "greater" color than aquamarine?
+Why is pleasure more moral than pain?
+Morality cannot be guided on an objective level by the subjective desires of intelligent, emotional beings.

+Of course subjectively we care about conscious states.
+Many of us are attracted to enjoyment and repulsed by suffering.
+We evolved this relationship to emotions because more often than not the emotions signaled a survival advantage.
+Events which improve our survival chances bring happiness and suffering tends to give rise from toxic environments and situations.
+However the emotions we feel are signals, information, which each cell and system in our bodies are contributing to.
+Like other pieces of information we should evaluate it, keep which is a good signal and discard the unimportant signals and noise.

+How many positive emotions are correlated and caused by pursuing well-being?
+There is likely significant overlap!
+Well-being is by definition wellness, an organism growing and maintaining in accordance with its evolved structure.
+Negative emotions _should_ still be felt to encourage growth and adaptability.
+Negative emotions which are too strong can cross the threshold from harmful to traumatizing resulting in more permanent dysfunction potentially inhibiting future wellness, so these should be avoided.

+---

 "The Drake equation is a probabilistic argument used to estimate the number of active, communicative extraterrestrial civilizations in the Milky Way galaxy," [Wikipedia](https://en.wikipedia.org/wiki/Drake_equation).
 Based on the known values and the assumptions of the unknown, the range of civilizations is between 20 and 100 million.